 - Rape Is a Special Kind of Evil: As Tarwater in The Violent Bear It Away will testify.

 - Redemption Equals Death: In "A Good Man is Hard to Find," the grandmother in a genuine moment of kindness calls the Misfit one of her own children and touches him on the shoulder.
 He immediately shoots her in the chest three times.
-Seeing as she may have died in a state of grace, however, this may also be an example of Death Equals Redemption.

 - Right-Hand Cat: Pitty Sing, the grandmother's cat, becomes this to the Misfit at the end of "A Good Man is Hard to Find."